-The Group's revenue generated from construction contracts has been increased from approximately HK\$268.7 million for the year ended 31 March 2021 to approximately HK\$288.9 million for the year ended 31 March 2022, represented an increase of approximately HK\$20.2 million or approximately 7.5%.
-Despite the revenue generated from timber flooring projects has decreased by approximately 28.6% due to the abovementioned reasons, three major gypsum block projects, including the project under the 10-Year Hospital Development Plan which contributed revenue of approximately HK\$158.7 million, offsetting the decrease in revenue generated from timber flooring projects.
+The Group's revenue generated from construction contracts has been decreased from approximately HK\$288.9 million for the year ended 31 March 2022 to approximately HK\$165.2 million for the year ended 31 March 2023, representing a decrease of approximately HK\$123.7 million or approximately 42.8%.
+As the two major gypsum block projects, including the project under the 10-Year Hospital Development Plan, were in final stage of completion during the year ended 31 March 2022, revenue generated from these two projects have been decreased by approximately HK\$112.0 million during the year ended 31 March 2023.